bmuschko/docker-for-jvm-projects/exercises/exercise-1/instructions.md

 # Exercise 1

-In this exercise, you will practice writing a Dockerfile and building a Docker image.
+In this exercise, you will practice writing a Dockerfile and building a Docker image from the Docker CLI.

 ## Writing a Dockerfile